 - Modest attire for trips and visits to holy sites.

-- Comfortable work shoes (sneakers or boots) and walking shoes.
+- Comfortable work shoes (sneakers or closed-toed shoes) and walking shoes.

 - Workout clothes, pajamas, and bathing suit (even in the winter!).

 - Debit card and extra cash.

 - Withdrawing money (Shekels, Dollars, Euros) from ATMs guarantees the best exchange rates.

 - Technological device(s): laptop, tablet/iPad, smartphone, camera.